Financial Coaching Services

 One 1.5-hour meeting, going over all aspects of your personal finances: assets, liabilities, income and expenses, life insurance coverage, career and financial goals.
 We will prioritize your objectives and come up with a plan to achieve your goals.
 After the first meeting, I will send you a summary of the plan that we came up with.
 Perfect for anyone who’s looking for some guidance around their long-term financial plan.

-If none of the above options meet your needs, I am available to meet on a hourly basis for $175 per hour, calculated to the next quarter hour.
+If none of the above options meet your needs, I am available to meet on a hourly basis for $195 per hour.

 There may be discounts available in certain circumstances.
 I generally do not turn anyone away for inability to pay.
 Payment is expected at the end of each session.
-I accept cash, checks or credit cards.
+I accept cash, checks, credit cards, or Venmo

 Contact Allison To Get Started